-The precise response to the question of how much simple food item application development costs is a figure that we can only have after we’ve broken down your market requirements and goals for the company.
+The precise response to the question of how much a simple on-demand delivery application development costs is a figure that we can only have after we’ve broken down your market requirements and goals for the company.

 If you look at the list of capabilities and the application stack that we referenced above, you’ll get a number in the range of USD 40K to USD 50K — which includes all three application forms that we looked at — if you’re hoping to know the simple food item application development cost in India.

 On the other hand, the number will change depending on how the need changes.